Lighthouse on Central BC coast

 Q: What kind of a boat do you have?

-A: Solstice is a sloop.
+A: Solstice is a sloop (since renamed by the new owner).
 Specifically, she's a 1983 Sceptre 41, hull number 12.
-We've named her Solstice (and the s/v stands for "sailing vessel"), but previous owners called her other names.
-Sceptre Marine is still building boats in Richmond, BC, and there's a link to their Web site on the Links page.
+We named her Solstice (and the s/v stands for "sailing vessel"), but previous owners called her other names.
+Sceptre Marine was in Richmond, BC, but they're no longer building boats.
 See About the boat for more details and a few photos.

 Q: Where do you live?
 Where's home?

-A: Really, people do ask that, including lots of official people like insurance companies.
-We live on the boat, wherever she is at the time.
-Our official home port is San Francisco because that's where we started, not because we think we'll end there.
-We have nothing left in San Francisco but friends.
-Our permanent mailing address is a mail forwarding service in Miami, FL, called USABox.
-(See our contact page for details.)
-We picked this service because it allows us to preview the mail we receive and discard junk mail instead of having it forwarded to us.
-Our extended families live in Oregon, so when we fly back to the States, Portland is generally where we go.
+A: Really, people did ask that, including lots of official people like insurance companies.
+We lived on the boat, wherever she was at the time.
+Our official home port was San Francisco because that's where we started (and ended).
+Our permanent mailing address was a mail forwarding service in Florida called St. Brendan's Isle.
+We picked this service because it allowed us to preview the mail we received and discard junk mail instead of having it forwarded.
+Our extended families live in Oregon, so when we flew back to the States, Portland was generally where we went.
+Shirlee will go back to work in the San Francisco Bay area, and that became our home again for 10 years.
+Now we live outside Waldport, Oregon.

 Solstice logo